What is Between a Rock and a Card Place?

 About Me

-Before becoming a full-time writer, I had a bunch of other jobs… at a fashion house, a record label, a corporate law office followed by a civil rights firm…Eventually, I landed in book publishing, working at a literary agency and then as an acquiring editor at Penguin Random House.
-All of which is to say, I understand that not all who wander are lost.
-(Though sometimes I still feel a bit lost, which I take as a sign that I’m alive.)
+Before becoming a full-time writer, I had a bunch of other jobs… at a fashion house, a record label, a massive corporate law office followed by a small civil rights firm… Eventually, I landed in book publishing, working at a literary agency and then as an acquiring editor at Penguin Random House.
+When I just couldn’t ignore it anymore, I jumped off the proverbial cliff to write.

-So what’s with the whole tarot thing?
+So, what’s with the whole tarot thing?

 Despite their reputation as a divination tool, most modern readers will tell you the tarot is NOT about fortunetelling — there is nothing to “believe in,” they are not associated with any religion, and our free will is always paramount.
 The cards are simply one path to reflection, a way of understanding ourselves through universal themes, symbols, and archetypes.